 The best part about this recipe?

-It contains a lot less oil than most egg foo young dishes out there!
-It’s also packed with yummy veggies, making this meal nutritious and lower in fat and calories.
+It contains less oil than most egg foo young dishes out there!
+It’s also packed with yummy veggies – making this a nutritious meal, lower in fat and calories than your favorite takeout Chinese spot.

 What is egg foo young?